-Note - Instances of (IWV\$\$Code) in scatter files from earlier versions of ARM tools are auto matically translated into (Veneer\$\$Code).
+Instances of (IWV\$\$Code) in scatter files from earlier versions of ARM tools are automatically translated into (Veneer\$\$Code).
 Use (Veneer\$\$Code) in new descriptions.

-(Veneer\$\$Code) is ignored when the amount of code in an execution region exceeds 4Mb of Thumb code, 16Mb of Thumb-2 code, and 32Mb of ARM code.
+(Veneer\$\$Code) is ignored when the amount of code in an execution region exceeds 4Mb of Thumb code, 16Mb of 32-bit Thumb code, and 32Mb of ARM code.

-• Overview of veneers on page 4-26.
+Overview of veneers on page 4-26.

-8.18 Using attribute((section("name")))

-You can place code and data by separating them into their own objects without having to use toolchain-specific pragmas or attributes.
-However, you can also use attribute((section("name"))) to place an item in a separate ELF section.
+8.18 Using attribute ((section("name"))) to place code and data attribute((section("name"))) to place an item in a separate ELF section.
 You can then use a scatter file to place the named sections at specific locations.